microsoft/LightGBM/docs/Parallel-Learning-Guide.rst

 MPI Version
 ***********

-It needs to collect IP (or hostname) of all machines that want to run parallel learning in.
+It needs to collect IP (or hostname) of all machines that want to run distributed learning in.
 Then write these IP in one file (assume ``mlist.txt``) like following:

 .. code::